 A career in finance followed, qualifying as a Chartered Accountant with PricewaterhouseCoopers, before spending seven years at Morgan Stanley.
 Although he very much enjoyed this experience, the lure of teaching could not be resisted, and he completed a PGCE at the Institute of Education, London, before moving to Rugby in 2008 to teach Mathematics.

 Outside the classroom, Peter’s passion is sport, in particular hockey, having played at top club level.
-He is currently assisting with the coaching of both the boys and girls 1st XI teams.
-He also coaches the Under 14 boy’s tennis squad.
+He coaches boys and girls hockey teams, as well as assisting with tennis coaching in the Trinity Term.
 Before his appointment as Housemaster in 2013, Peter was Assistant Housemaster in Bradley House for four years.
 In the academic year 2012-13, he was also the Assistant Deputy Head (Academic).

 Peter still plays the occasional game of hockey for the staff, and enjoys a round of golf when time permits.
 He is keen to return to skiing once his children are old enough.
 In the meantime, the family enjoy their holidays on the beaches in Cornwall.
 Peter is married to Lisa, and they have two young sons, Oliver and George.